 1. Preheat oven to 350°.
 Line an 8-inch square pan with aluminum foil, leaving a 2 inch overhang.
 Coat the foil with cooking spray.

-2. Melt 2 cups semisweet chocolate chips and 1 stick butter in a saucepan over low heat, stirring.
-Off the heat, whisk in 3/4 cup each light brown sugar and granulated sugar; cool slightly.
+3. Melt semisweet chocolate chips and butter in a saucepan over low heat, stirring.
+Off the heat, whisk in light brown sugar and granulated sugar; cool slightly.

-3. Whisk in 4 eggs, one at a time, and 1 teaspoon vanilla.
+4. Whisk in the 4 eggs, one at a time, and 1 teaspoon vanilla.
 Stir in 1 cup flour and 1/2 teaspoon salt.